crloscstillo/laravel-mailblade/README.md

 ```

 ## Configuration
-Mailblade views are different to 'regular' Laravel Views in two ways:
+Mailblade views are different to your *'regular'* Laravel Views in two ways:

 1. You choose the default folder for your templates.
 2. They are language-aware